• Skip to primary navigation

 Close up view of the prepared fruit; cubes of watermelon, slices of kiwi, and blueberries.

-ASSEMBLE THE SALAD - Gently layer and combine all of the fruit in a large serving bowl or place the fruit onto a large platter.
+Assemble the Salad.
+Gently layer and combine the fruit in a large serving bowl or place the fruit onto a large platter.
 Set the cruet of Honey Basil Dressing near the platter.

 My Top Tips

-♡ Keep The Fruit Brillant! - Serving the dressing on the side is key to keeping your fruit gorgeous and brilliant in color.
+♡ Keep The Fruit Brilliant! - Serving the dressing on the side is key to keeping your fruit gorgeous and brilliant in color.

 ♡ Get More Juice From Limes - If you have trouble juicing the limes you can put them in the microwave for a few seconds to make it easier to get every bit of juice from the limes.
 Rolling the limes on a hard surface will also soften the pulp and make squeezing them easier.